 Please click here to view the Certificate of Insurance.

-A Promotional Rate of 1.95% will apply to any and all Balance Transfers made within 30 days of your Account opening, and will remain in effect for 6 Statement Periods from the date the last such Balance Transfer is posted to your Account (the "Promotional Rate Period").
-After the expiry of the Promotional Rate Period the remainder of your Balance Transfer amount will become subject to the Cash Advances rate outlined below.
+A Promotional Rate of 1.95% (unless this promotional low interest rate is further reduced by us in any offer we make to you) will apply to any and all Balance Transfers made within 30 days of your Account opening, and will remain in effect for 6 Statement Periods from the date the last such Balance Transfer is posted to your Account (the "Promotional Rate Period").
+The exact promotional low interest rate that applies during the Promotional Rate Period will be disclosed to you at the time an offer is made.
+After the expiry of the Promotional Rate Period, the remainder of your Balance Transfer amount will become subject to the Cash Advances rate outlined below.

 Standard Rates – These rates are in effect when your Account is opened:

 Cash Advances: 19.95% (includes Balance Transfers after the Promotional Rate Period has ended)

 If you don’t make your Minimum Payment by the payment due date as shown on 2 consecutive monthly statements, your interest rate will increase to 24.95% on Purchases, Cash Advances and Balance Transfers, including Balance Transfers with Promotional Rates in effect.
 This increase will take effect immediately, and will be reflected on the following monthly statement.
 Your interest rate will go back to 19.95% when you’ve made 12 consecutive Minimum Payments by the payment due dates shown on your monthly statements.